TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 This confirms that the application is vulnerable to `SSTI`.

-After a time teting `Jinja2` payloads, I find one in [Payloads All The Things] that allow us to run a command:
+After some time testing `Jinja2` payloads, I find one in [Payloads All The Things] that allow us to run a command:

 <br />